This site includes a variety of strategies that caregivers can implement at home to support distance learning.

 - District Mental Health Resources

-- If the student is already receiving supports with Special Education, in the process of determining eligibility for Special Education or has a disability that would warrant an IEP, schools should contact the Special Education Program Administrator first.
+- If the student is already receiving support through Special Education, or is suspected of a disability that may warrant an IEP, schools should contact the Special Education Program Administrator prior to reaching out to RRT.
 RRT may still be a resource for these students, but collaboration with the Special Education Program Administrator is expected.